From clones to cm-monoids: Preliminaries

-A \emph{clone on a set $A$}, is a subset $F$ of $O_A$ containing all projections $p^{(n)}_i:A^n\to A$ ($n\geq i$) and closed under composition.
-A \emph{clone on an algebra $\mathbf A$} is a clone on $A$ containing the fundamental operations of the algebra $\mathbf A$.
+\item A \emph{clone of functions} on $A$ is a subset $C$ of $O_A$ containing all projections $\e^{n}_i:A^n\to A$ ($0\leq i \leq n-1$) and closed under composition.
+Given two clones $C$ and $D$, a \emph{clone homomorphism} is a mapping $F : C\to D$ preserving the arity of functions, mapping the projections in $C$ to the corresponding projections in $D$ and preserving composition. \end{enumerate}

-The classical approach to clones, as evidenced by the standard monograph \cite{SZ86}, considers clones that only include operations of arity at least one.
-However, in this paper, we allow clones to include nullary operations (i.e., constant operations) to account for the full generality required by some results.